SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/index.md

 Invitations are **created** when calling meetings or other arrangements between different members of a company.
 Meetings have multiple **participants**: you invite several associates or resources to join.
 When an invitation is **accepted** it will be displayed on the user’s diary.

-While appointments with the owner plus one resource technically are bookings, we here define a **meeting** as:
+While follow-up with the owner plus one resource technically are bookings, we here define a **meeting** as:

 * 2 or more persons
 * Optionally a resource